4d/docs/website/translated_docs/pt/FormObjects/checkbox_overview.md

 For detailed information on these actions, please refer to the [Standard actions](https://doc.4d.com/4Dv17R5/4D/17-R5/Standard-actions.300-4163633.en.html) section.

-## Check box button styles
+## Estilos de botão caixas de seleção

-Check box styles control a check box's general appearance as well as its available properties.
+Os estilos de caixa de seleção controlam a aparência geral de uma caixa de seleção assim como suas propriedades disponíveis.
 It is possible to apply different predefined styles to check boxes.
 A great number of variations can be obtained by combining these properties / behaviors.

 With the exception of the [available properties](#supported-properties), many check box objects are *structurally* identical.
 The difference is in the processing of their associated variables.